CharlesRandell/Geological-visualization/README.md

 )
 ```

-# Geological visualization of elements
+# Geology masters code

-The aim of this folder is to…. create a grouped box and whisker plot
+The aim of this folder is to…. statistically and graphically observe the
-with the ggplot2 package for visualization of a variety of trace element
+differences in a variety of trace element concentrations in different
-concentrations in different forms of Carrollite in the central African
+forms of Carrollite in the central African Copperbelt, then a principle
-Copperbelt, then a principle component analysis on the different styles
+component analysis on the different styles of mineralization
-of mineralization

 load packages in R